Looking Ahead at the Best SEO Techniques for 2019

 #2: Rise of “Super Content”

 Google has always said that “Content is king,” but the truth is it took well over a decade to get to the point where they could back this up.
-Multiple SEO studies have showed that the longer the content, the more likely it is to rank in the top 10 and that there is a clear correlation between very large informative posts and the average ranking on page one especially in tough niches like healthcare SEO.
+Multiple SEO studies have showed that the longer the content, the more likely it is to rank in the top 10 and that there is a clear correlation between very large informative posts and the average ranking on page one especially in tough niches like Digital Healthcare Marketing.

 The content must meet several different factors, though.
 It must be original.
 The language used not only needs to be native speaker quality but also flow.
 The better the overall quality and readability the better.
 Great pictures, good formatting, and a lot of high quality original information from an expert perspective.